For Immediate Release

 As D.C.
-Mayor Muriel Bowser wrote in The Washington Post last week, “It is no coincidence that Washington— affectionately known as Chocolate City — is also the only capital of a democratic nation that denies its residents a vote in the federal legislature.
+Mayor Muriel Bowser wrote in The Washington Post this week, “It is no coincidence that Washington— affectionately known as Chocolate City — is also the only capital of a democratic nation that denies its residents a vote in the federal legislature.
 To think these two truths are not related is to be willfully ignorant of our nation’s history.”
-Along these lines, Susan Rice wrote in The New York Times, “The real reasons for opposition are more sinister: racism and political interest.
+Along these lines, Susan Rice wrote in The New York Times last week, “The real reasons for opposition are more sinister: racism and political interest.
 Washington was long predominantly black, and efforts to deny its citizens their civil rights date back to Reconstruction.”

 The 702,455 D.C. residents pay more than $26 billion in federal taxes, more than 22 states.
 As Barack Obama said during his presidency, “Folks in D.C. pay taxes like everybody else.
 They contribute to the overall well-being of the country like everybody else.
 They should be represented like everybody else….There has been a long movement to get D.C. statehood and I’ve been for it for quite some time… I think it’s absolutely the right thing to do.”